PDC-support/hpc-intro-retired/_episodes/07-compiling.md

 # Building software at PDC

 Compilers can be configured in a variety of ways on clusters.
-Tegner is configured in the typical manner, while Beskow (a Cray XC40 system) is a little different.
+A "conventional" configuration is in place on Tegner, while Beskow (a Cray XC40 system) is a little different.

-## Building software on Tegner

-To compile code on Tegner, you need to load compiler modules and explicitly link to any libraries that are needed (MPI, BLAS/LAPACK, FFTW, ...).
+- On Tegner, you need to load compiler modules and explicitly link to any libraries that are needed (MPI, BLAS/LAPACK, FFTW, ...).
+- On Beskow, *compiler wrappers* are used which automatically link to all libraries.

+## Compilers on Tegner

 The following table shows which compiler suites are available and the corresponding module names and compiler commands.